 2. Study Abroad: The required study abroad experience must be directly related to the Latin American area of emphasis.
 The program, satisfied by one or two semesters in a study abroad program, must entail significant work in Spanish.
 The International Studies Program has a set of approved study abroad programs.
 Exceptions require International Studies Committee approval.
 You should discuss your plans with your advisor and receive the Committee’s approval a year in advance of the experience.

 3. The Latin American Area of Emphasis: Three courses on Latin America are required.
 These are in addition to the two taken in the disciplinary major.
-You should take courses approved as Latin American International Studies courses (see the list below) from at least two different disciplines in addition to your disciplinary major.
-One course on pre-1500 Latin America can be substituted for one of the approved International Studies courses listed below with the consent of the International Studies Committee.
+You should take courses approved as Latin American International Studies courses (see the list) from at least two different disciplines in addition to your disciplinary major.